Kansas City, Missouri: Airports

 Kansas City International Airport (airport code MCI) was built to TWA's specifications to make a world hub.
 Its original passenger-friendly design placed each of its gates 100 ft from the street.
 Following the September 11, 2001 attacks, it required a costly overhaul to conform to tighter security protocols from the Transportation Security Administration.
-In March 2023, a new $1.5 billion terminal opened on the site of the old Terminal A. Designed by Skidmore, Owings and Merrill, it is a single, advanced technology terminal with 39 gates, eventually planned to entirely replace remaining Terminals B and C.

-Charles B. Wheeler Downtown Airport (airport code MKC) was TWA's original headquarters and houses the Airline History Museum.
+In March 2023, a new $1.5 billion terminal opened on the site of the old Terminal A. Designed by Skidmore, Owings and Merrill, it is a single, advanced technology terminal with 39 gates, eventually planned to entirely replace remaining Terminals B and C. Charles B. Wheeler Downtown Airport (airport code MKC) was TWA's original headquarters and houses the Airline History Museum.
 It is used for general aviation and airshows.

-Public transportation

-Like most American cities, Kansas City's mass transit system was originally rail-based.
-From 1870 to 1957, Kansas City's streetcar system was among the top in the country, with over 300 mi of track at its peak.
-The rapid sprawl in the following years led this private system to be shut down.

-Amtrak currently operates two routes via Kansas City, the Southwest Chief to Chicago or Los Angeles, and the Missouri River Runner to St. Louis.

-KCATA RideKC

-On December 28, 1965, the Kansas City Area Transportation Authority (KCATA) was formed via a bi-state compact created by the Missouri and Kansas legislatures.
-The compact gave the KCATA responsibility for planning, construction, owning, and operating passenger transportation systems and facilities within the seven-county area.